-1. There was no gamma radioactivity detected in all samples.

-2. MDA is approximately 1,730 pCi/L.

-3. MW-7C/7D have been subject to tritium from atmospheric deposition as well as residual water leakage of the buried condensate piping that was replaced in 2018.
-Also, these wells are located near the Unit 3 RWST which is downwind direction from the Unit 3 Ventilation Vent.
-Tritium detected is attributed from releases out of the RWST vent and Ventilation Vent.
-Gaseous releases from the Ventilation Vent are reported in Table 2.3-A7 and from the RWST vent in Table 2.3-A3.
-Any releases from RWST vent or Ventilation Vent which reach the groundwater are captured in sumps and underground vaults, and periodically monitored before release to the environment and reported in Table 2.3-L2.
-There has been no hydraulic communication with offsite groundwater.
+- 1. There was no gamma radioactivity detected in all samples. - 2.
+MDA is approximately 1,700 pCi/L. - 3.
+Well MW-7D and Well MW-7C are located 2 feet apart near the Unit 3 RWST which is downwind direction from the Unit 3 Ventilation Vent and south of the Unit 3 Condensate Surge Tank.
+MW-7D is approximately 20 feet deep well, while MW-7C is approximately 60 feet deep.
+Both wells have been subjected to tritium from atmospheric deposition as well as residual water leakage of the buried condensate piping that was replaced in 2018.
+The atmospheric deposition is attributed from releases out of the RWST vent and Ventilation Vent.
+Gaseous releases from the RWST vent are reported in Table 2.3-A3 and from the Ventilation Vent are reported in Table 2.3-A7.
+Any releases from RWST Vent or Ventilation Vent that reach the groundwater onsite are captured in sumps and underground vaults, and periodically monitored before release to the environment and reported in Table 2.3-L2.
+For 2022, low levels of tritium were detected in Well MW-7C.
+There has been no hydraulic communication with offsite groundwater wells.

-Table 2.4 GW (p.
+Table 2.4-GW (p.
 2 of 2) Well Sample Results